 - You will also hold a strong sense of ‘self’, a positive ‘can do’ attitude and a commitment to working cohesively in a multidisciplinary team environment.
 You should be able to demonstrate a commitment to best practice standards and your model of practice will be inclusive of the seven Real Skills of Let’s get real (www.tepou.co.nz).

-You should be a New Zealand Registered Nurse with a minimum of 3 years’ experience, with current APC and hold a full NZ drivers’ licence.
+You should be a New Zealand Registered Nurse with a minimum of 3 years’ experience, a current APC and a scope that allows you to practice in Mental Health, and hold a full NZ driver licence.

 If this sounds like you, then apply today!

 We are responsible for planning, funding and providing health and disability services to a population of over 315,000 located South of the Waitaki River.
 Our catchment area encompasses Invercargill City, Queenstown - Lakes District, Gore, rural Southland, Clutha, Central Otago, Maniototo, Waitaki District and Dunedin City.
 This means Southern DHB serves the largest geographic region of all New Zealand's health boards.

 Invercargill offers the opportunity to have the lifestyle you’ve always dreamed of.
 Boasting a lively café and restaurant scene, competitive costs of living and a beautiful coastline, life can be as relaxed or as energetic as you want.
 The adventure capital of Queenstown is an easy two hour drive, with access to numerous outdoor pursuits, wineries, dining, hiking, the list goes on.
 A short commute to work means you have ample time for what matters to you most.